openebs-archive/openebs-docs/docs/alphafeatures.md

 <h4><a class="anchor" aria-hidden="true" id="identify-bd-for-cspc"></a>Identify the blockdevices</h4>

-Get the details of all blockdevice attached in the cluster using the following command.
+Get the details of all blockdevices attached in the cluster using the following command.
 Identify the available blockdevices which are  `Unclaimed` and `Active`.
 Also verify these identified blockdevices does not contain any filesystem.
-These are the candidiates for CSPC pool creation which need to be used in next step.
+These are the candidates for CSPC pool creation which need to be used in next step.

 ```
 kubectl get bd -n openebs